mattbrown319/rise/_posts/2105-08-24-Best-Robot.md

 Überbot is in town!

-He’s not just great for  his gleaming chrome eyes or his finely riveted features… Überbot is a genius.
+He’s not just great for  his gleaming chrome eyes or his finely etched features… Überbot is a genius.
 They say he never, ever breaks character and he never forgets a line.
 He must have dozens of characters stored on his hard drive by now, he’s been so in demand.

 He’s the only Überbot ever manufactured — a custom job paid for by a secret philanthropist.
 I think he was created as a dying movie buff’s last wish.
 The Tyrant, cynical as always, insists the project was paid for by a bunch of directors who’d gotten sick of divas throwing fits and wanted an actor where they could just upload the lines and accents.